Roger Corman filmography

-This is a list of films directed or produced by Roger Corman.
+Roger Corman (April 5, 1926 – May 9, 2024) was an American film director and producer.
+Known under various monikers such as "The Pope of Pop Cinema", “King of the Beatnik Movies”, "The Spiritual Godfather of the New Hollywood", and "The King of Cult", he was known as a trailblazer in the world of independent film.

-This is a partial list.
 Corman was famously prolific, both in his American International Pictures years and afterward.
 The IMDb credits Corman with 55 directed films and some 385 produced films from 1954 through 2008, many as un-credited producer or executive producer (consistent with his role as head of his own New World Pictures from 1970 through 1983).
+Many of the features directed or produced by Corman were low-budget films that later attracted a cult following.
 Corman also has significant credits as writer and actor.